google/ads_oneshop/README.md

 *   Advanced Commerce Insights Tool (ACIT) - A monitoring dashboard for product lifecycle
 *   Merchant Excellence (MEX) - A best-practices dashboard for Google Merchant Center (GMC) accounts

-Merchant Excellence was previously built upon another gTech solution, Shopping Insider.
-It been refactored to reuse ACIT, which provides greater flexibility.

 ## Setup